caltechads/django-sphinx-hosting/doc/source/overview/packaging.rst

 To import a documentation set, there must be a :py:class:`sphinx_hosting.models.Project` in the database whose ``machine_name`` matches the ``project`` in Sphinx's ``conf.py`` config file for the docs to be imported.
+The ``machine_name`` for a project is set at project create time within ``django-sphinx-hosting``.

-To determine the proper ``machine_name`` for your ``conf.py``, create a project via the "Create Project" button on the project listing page, then view or edit the project to see the ``machine_name`` that got generated for you.
+Create a project by navigating to the "Projects" page and clicking the "Create Project" button.
+You'll be asked for a human name, a machine name and a description.
+Whatever you use for your version control repository name is a good choice for ``Machine Name``.

 release
 -------